petersulyok/smfc/README.md

 ## TL;DR

-This is a `systemd service` running on Linux and is able to control fans of CPU and HD zones with the help of IPMI functions on a Super Micro X9/X10/X11 motherboard.
+This is a `systemd service` running on Linux and is able to control fans in CPU and HD zones with the help of IPMI on Super Micro X9/X10/X11 motherboards.

 ### 1. Prerequisites
- - Super Micro X9/X10/X11 motherboard with BMC (AST2x00 chip)
+ - a Super Micro X9/X10/X11 motherboard with BMC (AST2x00 chip)
  - python 3.6+
  - Linux (kernel 5.6+) with `systemd` (`coretemp` and `drivetemp` kernel modules for CPU and hard disk temperatures)
  - `bash`